cvghivebrain/HiveView/README.md

 * PSP JBF - failed on some samples from https://telparia.com/fileFormatSamples/archive/paintShopProBrowserCache/
 * PSP Brush/Frame/Mask/Pattern/Texture/Tube - no samples
 * Panasonic DMC-LC1 Raw - no samples
+* Pegs - ?
+* PhotoDeluxe - same as PSD?
+* PhotoFantasy - no samples
+* PhotoFrame - no samples
+* PhotoStudio stamp - no samples
+* Photomatrix - no samples
+* Pic2
+* PictureGear - not supported?
+* Picture It!
+MIX - actually a Microsoft Compound File
+* Pixar PIC - no samples
+* Pixel Power Collage - no samples
+* Pixia - only displays JPEG thumbnail
+* Pixibox - no samples
+* Planetary Data System - failed on most samples from https://telparia.com/fileFormatSamples/image/pds/
+* Playback Bitmap Sequence - ?
+* Pocket PC Theme - just a CAB file?
+* Polychrome Recursive Format - no samples
+* PDF - document format
+* Portfolio Graphics - no samples
+* Portrait CVP - ?
+* Poser Bump Map - same as BMP?
+* Powercard - no samples
+* Powerpoint - document format, embedded images can be extracted
+* Print Master - no samples
+* Print Shop - no samples
+* Printfox - header is only 1 byte
+* PRISM CPA - no samples
+* Prisms - ?
+* Punk Productions - no samples